Eye dilation refers to a widening of the pupils. When doctors dilate the pupils during an eye exam, it typically lasts between 4 and 24 hours.

 For most people, cycloplegia occurs only while the eye dilation drops are taking effect.
 In rare cases, eye dilation may cause cycloplegia to last for several days.
 Although this can be very concerning, the condition is temporary and will go away with time.

-Eye dilation is necessary for several types of eye test.
-These tests are important for detecting various eye conditions and diseases in their early stages.
+Eye dilation is necessary for several types of eye tests, which are important for detecting various eye conditions in their early stages.

 While the effects of eye dilation drops can be uncomfortable and unpleasant, they are temporary.